jasonstokes1/mysql-ransom-incident-response/evidence/screenshots/README.md

 Each screenshot is a Microsoft Defender Advanced Hunting result (or MySQL Workbench view) captured during the investigation.
 The query for each is in [`../hunts/hunts.kql`](../hunts/hunts.kql).

-Upload these 10 files into this folder:
+The 10 screenshots in this folder:

 | Screenshot file | Report § | What it proves |
 |------|----------|----------------|